emma-ladouceur/NutNet-CAFE/README.md

 Community Assembly and the Functioning of Ecosystems (CAFE) : temporal responses to Nutrient addition in a globally distributed experiment: [The Nutrient Network](https://nutnet.org/home).

 ### Data
 Species level data is not provided.
-Data openly available to produce results includes;
+Data openly available to reproduce results includes;

 **plot.csv** Includes details about sites, blocks, plots, time, treatments, and plot-level measures of species richness and strip level biomass.
 These data are needed to run models associated with, and to produce Figure 2.